erossini/BlazorAutocomplete/README.md

 @using PSC.Blazor.Components.AutoComplete
 ```

-## Usage
+## Options
 The component can be used standalone or as part of a form.
 When used in a form the control fully integrates with Blazors forms and authentication system.
 Below is a list of all the options available on the AutoComplete.

 ### Templates